smartcontractkit/ea-framework-js/docs/github_workflows.md

 - workflow_dispatch: Manually triggered when needed.
 - pull_request: Triggered when a new pull request is opened or updated.
-- push to the main branch: Triggered when code is pushed to the main branch.
+- push to the main branch

 #### Jobs

 #### 1. Build

-This job runs the application's build process.
+This job runs the build process.

 #### 2. Lint